-1. Officers initiating foot pursuits shall have communication(s) priority and shall not have operational responsibility for coordination of additional resources/officers during the foot pursuit unless circumstances dictate otherwise or until relieved of resource allocation by monitoring supervisor.
-Pursuing officers are reminded that voice transmissions while

-- 2. The officer initiating the foot pursuit shall immediately, or as soon as safely practical, provide the following information to the SEC: - a.
+- Officers initiating foot pursuits shall have communication(s) priority and shall not have operational responsibility for coordination of additional resources/officers during the foot pursuit unless circumstances dictate otherwise or until relieved of resource allocation by monitoring supervisor.
+Pursuing officers are reminded that voice transmissions while running and in tactical situations may be difficult to understand and may have to be repeated. - 2.
+The officer initiating the foot pursuit shall immediately, or as soon as safely practical, provide the following information to the SEC: - a.
 Call sign - b.
 Reason for foot pursuit - c.
 Officer location and direction of pursuit - d.
 Number of suspects and description - e.
 Whether or not suspect(s) are believed to be armed - 3.
 The primary officer should immediately coordinate directly through the SEC with secondary officers to establish a perimeter in the area to contain the suspect. - 4.
 Pursuant to BWC policy, all officers regardless of assignment shall have their body worn cameras activated for the duration of a foot pursuit. - 5.
 Generally, the primary officer should not try to overtake the fleeing suspect but should keep the suspect in sight until sufficient manpower is available to take the suspect into custody. - 6.
 Assisting officers should immediately attempt to contain the pursued suspect.
 Secondary officers should hold the containment area unless the suspect has been stopped and the primary officer requests assistance to take the suspect into custody. - 7.
 When two or more officers are in pursuit, they should make efforts not to separate unless they remain in sight of each other and maintain communication, they should allow the lead officer to concentrate on the suspect's actions while the second officer provides backup and maintains communications with the (SEC) and other assisting officers.